hasebems/TouchMIDI32_firmware/README.md

 touch sensor, I2C, and UART.

 ## Environment
-These files are applied for PSoC Creator(IDE).
+These files are built under PSoC Creator(IDE).

 ## 概要